Last Updated on

 5. Discover Brooklyn

 You can easily spend a week in Brooklyn alone and would still not run out of things to do!
+The further away you’re getting from Manhattan, the farther you’ll get off the beaten path in New York City.
 But most people don’t have that much time, which is why I decided to pack as much of Brooklyn as possible in a half-day walking tour.
-In my Faces Of Brooklyn tour I show four completely different sides of Brooklyn, while introducing you to five neighborhoods, none of which is like the other.
+On my Brooklyn Walking Tour I show four completely different sides of Brooklyn, while introducing you to five neighborhoods, none of which is like the other.
 You will see how diverse Brooklyn truly is when I show you classic Brooklyn brownstone architecture as well as the ‘hipster’ side of Brooklyn, with street art and vintage shops and flea markets.
 I will show you amazing Manhattan views, take you through an Orthodox Jewish neighborhood and tell you everything you need to know about Brooklyn.

 For five more awesome things to do in New York off the beaten tourist trails, check out Five things to discover in New York that most tourists (and locals) never do – Part II